awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 ## Background

-A [Cryptographic Materials Cache](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/cryptographic-materials-cache.md) can be used by a Hierarchy Keyring, a Caching CMM, and the DB-ESDK.
+A [Cryptographic Materials Cache](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/cryptographic-materials-cache.md) can be used by a Hierarchy Keyring, a Caching CMM, and the DB-ESDK for Searchable Encryption.
 It can store four types of [materials](https://github.com/aws/aws-cryptographic-material-providers-library/blob/c07a51fc29ff70411f7573bca96d2a091db8c1ed/AwsCryptographicMaterialProviders/dafny/AwsCryptographicMaterialProviders/Model/cryptographic-materials-cache.smithy#L89) for three different use-cases:

-- Hierarchy Keyring: keyStore#BranchKeyMaterials
+- Hierarchy Keyring: BranchKeyMaterials
 - CachingCMM: EncryptionMaterials and DecryptionMaterials
-- DB-ESDK: keyStore#BeaconKeyMaterials
+- DB-ESDK (Searchable Encryption): BeaconKeyMaterials

 These materials have certain cache identifiers for accessing them until a TTL.
 As of [today](#today), the cache identifiers